One of the more confusing aspects of Pivot Tables is layout options.

 By default, each new pivot table you create will use the Compact layout.

 But you can easily switch to Outline layout, or to Tabular layout.

-You probably noticed the pivot table changing when I applied a new layout, but might be wondering what the differences are?
+You probably noticed the pivot table changing when I applied a new layout, but you might be wondering what the differences are?
 Let's look at each layout more closely.

 If I add another field, say "Category", as the first row label, all three fields appear in the same column.

-When fields grouped like this in the Compact layout, note that you can only filter on one field at a time.
+When fields are grouped like this in the Compact layout, note that you can only filter on one field at a time.

 One more thing to note about the Compact layout is that the field headings are pretty much useless, so you may want to hide these.

 Now let's look at the Outline layout.
 When I switch to the Outline layout, Customer and Product are placed into separate columns, and the structure of the pivot table resembles a traditional outline.

 Because the outline layout doesn't group fields in a single column, each field can be filtered separately.